serverless-operations/serverless-enterprise-application-boilerplate-for-python/README.md

 $ pip3 install -r requirements.txt
 ```

-Run deploy api to see this setup successfully.
+Run deploy API to see this setup successfully.
 ```
 $ yarn deploy:api
 ```

+## AWS Account

+This boilerplate supposes to use two AWS accounts, which are for production and other than that.
+You can switch AWS accounts to deploy using the CircleCI context feature.